Large Vehicle Safety

 2. By increasing the maneuverability of the vehicle and the driver’s ability to see the road, thereby reducing the likelihood that a crash will occur

-3. By reducing the street width and turn radii required for vehicle passage, thereby increasing opportunities for cities to introduce life-saving, traffic calming street design treatments and increase protected space for pedestrians and cyclists
+3. By reducing the street width and turn radius required for vehicle passage, thereby increasing opportunities for cities to introduce life-saving, traffic calming street design treatments and increase protected space for pedestrians and cyclists

 The average size and height of US vehicles has grown significantly over recent years.
 At the same time, the number of pedestrians dying in crashes each year has risen significantly.
 Studies have shown that there is a correlation between the two.
 The front-end height of a vehicle displays the most significant effect.
 Having a higher hood leading edge height increased pedestrian injury severity.
 “A 10 cm increase in the front-end height of a vehicle increases the risk of pedestrian death by 22%”.
 Pickup trucks are 291% more likely than a passenger car to kill a person on a bike in a crash.